erlage/rad/README.md

     ```
     Note: Since `class` is a reserved word in Dart we're using suffix "Attribute" with it.
 There are a few more attributes that are reserved, and those can be used with the same suffix "Attribute".

-3. Lastly, there are no layout/style specific widgets for example in Flutter we've Container, Stack etc. Just think about it for a sec? we don't really need them as most of things can be done using HTML tags and CSS.
+    This means, there are no layout/style specific widgets like you've in Container, Stack etc in Flutter.
+Just think about it for a sec? we don't really need them as most of things can be done using HTML tags and CSS.

     Just for sake of example, let's say you want a Stack widget,